7 min read

 But the question is, does it make you any happier?
 Would it be so bad to embrace your flaws?

-I believe that in our contemporary world, our obsession with perfectionism is exactly the thing that leads us to the dark side,” says Kristina Mänd-Lakhiani, co-founder of Mindvalley and author of Becoming Flawesome: The Key to Living an Imperfectly Authentic Life.
+I believe that in our contemporary world, our obsession with perfectionism is exactly the thing that leads us to the dark side,” says Kristina Mänd-Lakhiani, the co-founder of Mindvalley and author of Becoming Flawesome: The Key to Living an Imperfectly Authentic Life.
 “Because anything that doesn’t correspond to the picture of the best version of ‘me’ is so hard to face.”

 To face the realities of what you hope to be in your head versus who you actually are is really hard.
 But your flaws (or “dragons,” as Kristina likes to call them), hands down, are what make you unique and interesting.
 Embracing them can lead you to far more moments of happiness than seeking perfection ever could.